infiniticio/docs.infinitic.io/content/en/workflows/writing-workflows.md

 <alert type="info">

-No ressource dedicated to this workflow is kept running during this waiting time.
+No resource dedicated to this workflow is kept running during this waiting time.

 </alert>

 The `timer` function can receive:

-- a `java.time.Duration` object for waiting for a specific duration (for example: 2 days)
+- a `java.time.Duration` object for waiting for a specific duration (for example, 2 days)
-- a `java.time.Instant` object for waiting up to a specific instant (for example: the 3rd of April 2021 at 9pm).
+- a `java.time.Instant` object for waiting up to a specific instant (for example, the 3rd of April 2021 at 9 pm).
 The time must be provided according to UTC.

 <alert type="warning">

-If the provided duration is negative or the provided Instant is in the past, the `await()` method returns immediatly.
+If the provided duration is negative or the provided Instant is in the past, the `await()` method returns immediately.

 </alert>